 Open daily between 8:30-5:00 p.m. except Mondays & Thursdays

 Tel: (212) 276 10 22

-Beylerbeyi was initially the residence of the Governor General in charge of Anatolia, but was rebuilt in the style of Dolmabahce and Çiragan palaces as a royal palace in the between 1861-1865 on the Asian side of the Bosphorus and served as the summer residence of the sultans.
+Beylerbeyi was initially the residence of the Governor General in charge of Anatolia, but was rebuilt between 1861-1865 in the style of Dolmabahçe palace and Çiragan palace as a royal residence on the Asian side of the Bosphorus and served as summer residence of the sultans.
 The palace was ordered by Sultan Abdulaziz to the architects Sarkis Balyan and Agop Balyan in neo-baroque architecture with a traditional Ottoman house plan.
 Beylerbeyi is built on two main floors and a basement containing kitchens and storage, and was divided into two sections; Selamlik (men's section) and Harem.
 There are a total of 3 entrances, 6 state rooms and 26 smaller rooms.

 The palace is located at Beylerbeyi neighborhood, north of Uskudar district, next to the intercontinental suspension bridge built in 1974.
 It has great views of the Bosphorus and its European shores, and exquisite grounds with terraced gardens.

 Open daily between 9:00-5:00 p.m. except Mondays

 The name Ciragan comes from the word "cerag" which means torch in Persian.
 The area in which the Palace is located was called Ceragan because of the famous Ottoman parties which were held in tulip gardens with torches.
 The palace was built during the reign of Abdulmecit and was designed by the Armenian architect Serkis Balyan.
 The building was constructed using the financial loans that were obtained for restructuring the water system of Istanbul and the construction of a new railway.
 The construction took 12 years.
 This is the last palace built by the Ottoman Empire for the royal family.